vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 #### Task 1: Enable diagnostics

+1. Switch to your Azure portal window and navigate to your dashboard.

-1. If necessary, log in to your Azure portal using the Azure account credentials for this lab.
+    If necessary, log in to your Azure portal using the Azure account credentials for this lab.

     +++http://portal.azure.com+++